 Welcome to the Special Education Department

-Students in the Specialized Academic Instruction Program are predominantly placed in the mainstream courses.
-All students in the S.A.I. program receive a period of Directed Studies, which is a support class to help them access the mainstream curriculum.
-Mills implemented co-taught classes that include one general education teacher and one special education teacher to allow for further support.
+Students in the Specialized Academic Instruction (SAI) Program are placed in mainstream courses.
+All students in the Specialized Academic Instruction Program receive a period of Directed Studies, which is a support class to help them access the mainstream curriculum.
+Mills High School has implemented classes co-taught by a general education teacher and special education teacher, allowing further support for students.

 Students in the Hope program are in a self-contained classroom, working on individualized general education curriculum, with mainstreaming as appropriate.
 Students in the SAI and Hope programs work towards a Diploma.